juliariec/basic-react/README.md

-# basic-react
+# Basic React

-Template for getting started.
+A mini template for building React apps without the CRA miscellany.